-Baby, it's cold outside... and that can be tough on the wallet!
-How can you make sure your home is energy efficient during the winter months?
-Here are a few tips that most homeowners can implement on their own to save money, while keeping toasty warm inside when temperatures are frigid outside!
+If you’re dreading those bills, you may be wondering how you can make sure your home is energy efficient during the winter months.
+Here are a few tips you can implement to save money, while still staying warm this winter.

 - Floors.
 Keep hardwood or tile floors warmer by placing area rugs to add a layer of insulation.

 - Furnace.
 Make sure you change your furnace filters monthly during the winter months.
 A dirty filter means your furnace is working harder than it needs to, to heat your house.
 You may also consider a new furnace if yours is over 10 years old.